 Conclusion

+One’s ability to deduce an element’s atomic number is the first and most important thing to learn from the periodic table.
 The atomic number of an element is equal to the sum of its protons.
 It also serves as a useful indicator of the element’s chemical properties.

 The number of protons in various atoms can be described; for instance, carbon atoms have six, hydrogen atoms have one, and oxygen atoms have eight.